22CB006/Travel_Management_System_NextJS/README.md

-# 🌍 Horizon - Travel Booking Platform
+# 🌍 Travel Booking Platform

 A modern, fully responsive travel booking website built with Next.js 16, React 19, TypeScript, and Tailwind CSS 4.
 This is a pixel-perfect implementation of a Figma design featuring a beautiful hero section and comprehensive travel search functionality.